SNARL1/translocation/doc/notebook/notebook_translocation.md

 Final steps before building model (in analysis Rmd):

--   Format some variables as factor(?): Order, donor, sex, site_id, year?
--   Recode order as 0/1.
+-   Recode order as 0/1 (instead of 1–4).
+-   Recode survival as 0/1 (instead of continuous probality).
--   Express binary variables as 0/1: Order, sex (see Gelman reference below).
+-   Recode binary variables as 0/1 (or format as factor): sex (see Gelman reference below).
+-   Format some variables as factor: surv, shore, order, donor, sex, site_id, year.
--   Standardize continuous variables: Elevation, snow_t, snow_t1, day,
+-   Standardize continuous variables: elevation, snow_t, snow_t1, day,
     length, log(bd_load).
 Gelman recommends standardizing by dividing by 2 standard deviations.
-Puts continuous variables on approximately the same scale as binary (0/1) variables, if 0/1 groups have roughly equal numbers of observations.
+Standardizing allows assessment of importance of predictors by comparing regressions coefficients.
+Dividing by 2 SD puts continuous variables on approximately the same scale as binary (0/1) variables.
+This is true only if binary predictors have similar number of 0s and 1s.
+Sex: female = 428, male = 351; order: 0 = 507, 1 = 272.
--   Survival: Create 0/1 variable from probabilities.

 Relevant references are as follows: